-Although such features can be seen in the descendants of the Olmecs, some scholars have speculated that the mask represented an African, Chinese or even a Mediterranean face.
+Although such features can be seen in the descendants of the Olmecs, some scholars have speculated that the mask represented an African, Chinese, or even a Mediterranean face.
 The mask also has four holes on its front, speculated to represent the four cardinal points of the compass.
-As the Olmec ruler was believed to be the most important axis in the world centre, it has been suggested that the mask represented an Olmec ruler.
+As the Olmec ruler was believed to be the most important axis in the world center, it has been suggested that the mask represented an Olmec ruler.

-Olmec c rawling baby sculpture (1200-900 BC), Las Bocas, Mexico. ( Wikimedia Commons )
+Olmec crawling baby sculpture (1200-900 BC), Las Bocas, Mexico. ( CC0)

-It seems that the ‘ Mesoamerican ballgame’ , which was observed by the Spanish when they encountered the Aztecs, was invented by the Olmecs.
+It seems that the ‘ Mesoamerican ball game’ , which was observed by the Spanish when they encountered the Aztecs, was invented by the Olmecs.
 As this game involved the use of a rubber ball, this may be the reason why the Olmecs were named as such by the Aztecs.
-This ballgame and several other features of Olmec civilization may be found in subsequent Central American civilizations.
+This ball game and several other features of Olmec civilization may be found in subsequent Central American civilizations.